eloisebarrow/inside-nyc/README.md

 ## Project Description

 seeNYC is a concierge app that is built for tourists by New Yorkers.
 Users can browse a curated list of the best restaurants and sites according to locals.
-They also have the option to create an account and save their favorites to a personal list.
+They also have the option to create an account, save their favorites to a personal list and rate destinations.

 ## Installation Instructions
 Type the following into the command line in the project's root folder: